rstacruz/til-2013/_posts/2015-11-28-factory_girl_with_custom_factories.md

 ### Setting it up

 You can set up a `factory_girl` factory to use this by passing a `class` option.
 This delegates to your class's `.create` class method.
-You will need to create an actual Factory
+You will need to create a Factory that implements a `create` method that returns an object.

 ```rb
 factory :real_user, class: 'UserCreator' do